-- 1. List 6 recent times when you acted impulsively by next appointment. - 2.
-For 1 month, keep a log of times when you act impulsively.
-At your next appointment with your agent: - 3.
-Identify 2 patterns of acting impulsively in response to an emotions and complete the Carey Guide BIT-Overcoming Automatic Responses.
+List 6 times in the past year when you acted impulsively.

+For 1 month, keep a daily log of times when you act impulsively.
+From this:

+Identify 3 patterns of acting impulsively in response to an emotion. (i.e. when you feel anxious, when your pride is challenged) and complete Carey Guide BIT-Overcoming Automatic Responses.